-Over the years, former Finnish President Martti Ahtisaari has helped bring resolution to conflicts in Africa, Asia and Europe.
-His untiring work for the cause of peace is rewarded with the 2008 Nobel Peace Prize.
+Over the years, former Finnish President Martti Ahtisaari helped bring resolution to conflicts in Africa, Asia and Europe.
+His untiring work for the cause of peace was rewarded with the 2008 Nobel Peace Prize.

-Ahtisaari has without doubt received more publicity in international affairs than any other Finn in recent memory.
-He served as president of Finland from 1994 to 2000.
-Upon leaving office he founded Crisis Management Initiative, where he is chairman of the board.
+Ahtisaari, who served as president of Finland from 1994 to 2000, received more publicity in international affairs than any other Finn in recent memory, rivalled later only by former prime minister Sanna Marin, who was in office from 2019 to 2023.
+Upon leaving office, Ahtisaari founded Crisis Management Initiative, where he served as chair of the board.

 Great reputation

-Diplomats, journalists and other informed individuals see Ahtisaari as straightforward, approachable and considerate.
-He is well liked in the multicultural environment of the UN, by many different nationalities and on many different levels of the organisation’s hierarchy.
+Diplomats, journalists and other informed individuals saw Ahtisaari as straightforward, approachable and considerate.
+He was well liked in the multicultural environment of the UN, by many different nationalities and on many different levels of the organisation’s hierarchy.

-Pragmatic, as a good mediator should be, he employs sound Finnish common sense and a clear vocabulary.
-He can also be tough when necessary, and speaks the truth openly, even if it means denting someone’s ego.
+Pragmatic, as a good mediator should be, he employed sound Finnish common sense and a clear vocabulary.
+He could also be tough when necessary, and spoke the truth openly, even if it meant denting someone’s ego.

-To make sure all angles are considered, he is known to employ a method that involves giving his aides an issue to discuss, then listening and selecting the ingredients that may be crafted into a successful proposal.
+To make sure all angles are considered, he was known to employ a method that involved giving his aides an issue to discuss, then listening and selecting the ingredients that could be crafted into a successful proposal.

 From teacher to diplomat